5 Big New Social Media Marketing Trends

 So why copy Snapchat?
 Perhaps Facebook is still a bit bitter about Snapchat’s declining to sell the app for $3 billion, but regardless the reaction to this new Instagram feature was mixed.
 Some were outraged, others pleased to have their snap stories moved to their favorite social network.

 Regardless, this has been a big opportunity for businesses to showcase their brands in a prime location on the app.
 Large brands like Starbucks, Taco Bell, and JCrew have already been taking advantage, as well as smaller brands like Justin’s PB and HubSpot.

 “Over time we look forward to introducing new advertising and other business opportunities as part of Instagram Stories,” says the Instagram Business Blog.
 “In the meantime, we’re excited to see all the ways our community will use it to highlight their businesses on Instagram.”

 #5: Social Chat

 Did you know that over 900 million people use Facebook Messenger?
 WhatsApp has become one of the largest chat apps in the world.
 Seventy-seven of the top 100 Fortune companies use Slack.
-Chat is no longer just used for internal communications, but it’s being used more and more to engage with prospects in a more personalized manner.
+Chat and messaging apps are no longer just used for internal communications, but it’s being used more and more to engage with prospects in a more personalized manner.